bogminic/table/README.md

 ng test --no-watch --code-coverage
 ```

+You can view the coverage details in `coverage/table/index.html`.

 ## 🧩 Table Component

 The **`Table`** component is a reusable, accessible, and flexible Angular table that supports configurable columns, selectable rows, and custom cell rendering.